hash-bang/Monoxide/README.md

 Schema Setup
 ============
 Monoxide supports setting the `type` property via a string instead of using pointers to types within the `mongoose.Types` structure.
+Its also really easy to add methods, statics and virtuals using chainable syntax.

-	var Users = monoxide.schema('users', {
+	var Users = monoxide
+		.schema('users', {
 			name: String,
 			role: {type: String, enum: ['user', 'admin'], default: 'user'},
 			favourite: {type: 'pointer', ref: 'widgets'},
 			items: [{type: 'pointer', ref: 'widgets'}],
 			mostPurchased: [{
-			number: {type: Number, default: 0},
+				number: {type: 'number', default: 0},
 				item: {type: 'pointer', ref: 'widgets'},
 			}],
-	});
+		})
+		.static('countByType', function(type, next) { // Adds User.countByType(TYPE, callback) as a model method
+			Users.count({
+				$collection: 'users',
+				role: type,
+			}, next);
+		})
+		.method('splitNames', function() { // Adds UserDocument.splitNames() as a method
+			return this.name.split(/\s+/);
+		})
+		.virtual('password', function() { return 'RESTRICTED' }, function(pass) { // Adds a password handling virtual
+			// Replace this with your own impressive password hashing kung-fu this._password = pass;
+		})
+		.hook('save', function(next, doc) { // Adds a hook for when a document is saved (must fire callback to accept changes) console.log('User', doc._id, 'has been modified');
+			next();
+		})

 Note that the awkward `mongoose.Schema.ObjectId` type is replaced with the nicer `'pointer'` type specified as a string.
 All other types can be similarly specified (e.g. `"number"`, `"string"` etc.).

 Schemas are also automatically compiled and returned as an object from `monoxide.schema` without any need to perform additional actions on the schema before its usable.
+Functions that declare additional operations such as virtuals, statics, methods, hooks etc can be added and removed at any time without recompiling the object.